swarmstack/swarmstack/README.md

 __swarmstack__

 __A Docker swarm stack for operating highly-available containerized applications.
-Features a modern DevOps toolset (Prometheus / Alertmanager / Grafana) for monitoring and alerting, persistent storage, firewall management, HTTPS by default, and other high-availability features that your applications can take advantage of.__
+Features a modern DevOps toolset (Prometheus / Alertmanager / Grafana) for monitoring and alerting, persistent storage, firewall management, HTTPS by default, LDAP and web-proxied network support, optional Errbot, and other high-availability features that your applications can take advantage of.
+Installation requires only cut and paste of a few commands and editing some documented files.__

 <!-- TOC -->